-Proposals for minerals and waste development will be granted where the status and quality of locally designated sites of biodiversity conservation value and priority habitats and species identified in the Leicestershire Biodiversity Action Plan is retained and protected, and where the development cannot reasonably be located to an alternative site with less harmful impacts.
-If the benefits of the development outweigh the likely impact, the harm should be adequately mitigated or, as a last resort, compensated for, and the development will be required to deliver a net-gain in biodiversity through the creation of priority habitat.
+Planning permission will be granted for minerals and waste development where the status and quality of locally designated sites of biodiversity conservation value and sites meeting Local Wildlife Site criteria, and priority habitats and species identified in the Local Biodiversity Action

+Plan is retained and protected, and where the development cannot reasonably be located to an alternative site with less harmful impacts.
+If the benefits of the development outweigh the likely impact, the harm should be adequately mitigated or, as a last resort, compensated for, and the development will be required to deliver a net-gain in biodiversity through the creation of local BAP priority habitat.